BullseyeCoverage Up Contents Search

 It is normal to see link errors due to unresolved symbols at this step.
 After you compile, look at a coverage report.
 The measurements show all 0%, but you can see what code is instrumented for coverage measurement.

 2. Add run/libcov-userDefined.c to your project.
 This source is a template for implementing the required functions.
 It is recommended to add all your code to this file as indicated by the comments.
 Alternatively, you can use one of the example implementation files in the BullseyeCoverage/run such as libcov-printf.c.
-See the comments in the source file for details.

 3. Build your project and do the minimum work required to resolve any compile and link errors.
 Create stub functions to resolve undefined symbol errors.
 You should see no build time errors before moving on.

-4. Implement write(2,...) if you have a run-time error reporting facility.
+4. Implement write(2,...) if you have a way to report run-time errors.

 5. Implement the data transfer functionality (open, write, close).
 Iteratively build and run your instrumented executable to try out your changes.
 When the covpost program reports no errors and the coverage reports show all expected measurements and you get no run-time errors, your port is complete.